my-knowledge-base-123/development-standards/laravel/project-documentation-standards.md

 # Project Documentation Standards

+This article introduces the standards of Laravel project documentation.

 You must make a documentation for each Laravel project, normally in `README.md` file at root path.
 A standard documentation of a Laravel project should include at least following section: